Onkar-Ai/Financial-Fraud-Detection-with-Machine-Learning/README.md

 ### Running the Analysis

-Open and run the `Fraud_Detection_Analysis.ipynb` notebook in Jupyter.
+Open and run the `Internship.ipynb` notebook in Jupyter.

 -----